anton-tsyganenko/otppy/README.md

     ./otp.py

-encryption/decryption with manual text and key input without using a hashsum:
+encryption/decryption with manual text and adding a hashsum:

-    ./otp.py -n
+    ./otp.py -c add

 encryption/decryption with manual text input and getting the key from the folder: